 - twist to retrieve paperwork in a vehicle

 - safely lift wheel clamps (up to 20kg)

 - bend, kneel, squat to secure wheel clamps

-This assessment will include:
+The medical and physical assessment will include:

-- urine sample for drug screening purposes
+- supervised urine drug screen

 Step 7 - Notification